Galois Theory of Algorithms: Programs

 This category of primitive recursive functions was studied extensively by many people including \cite{Burroni,Maietti,mft,Roman,Yano}.
 It is known to be the initial object in the 2-category of categories, with products and strict natural number objects.
 Other categories in that 2-category will be primitive recursive functions with oracles.
-One can think of the oracles as functions put on the leaves of the trees besides the initial functions.
+One can think of oracles as functions put on the leaves of the trees besides the initial functions.

-There is a surjective graph morphism $Q:\PRdesc \lra \PRfunc$ that takes $\N^n$ to $\N^n$, i.e., is identity on objects. $Q$ takes descriptions of primitive recursive functions in $\PRdesc$ to the functions they describe in $\PRfunc$.
-Since there are, in general, many descriptions of a primitive recursive function, $Q$ is surjective on morphisms.
+There is a surjective graph morphism $Q:\PRdesc \lra \PRfunc$ that takes $\N^n$ to $\N^n$, i.e., is identity on objects and $Q$ takes descriptions of primitive recursive functions in $\PRdesc$ to the functions they describe in $\PRfunc$.
+Since every primitive recursive function has a --- in fact infinitely many --- primitive recursive description, $Q$ is surjective on morphisms.
 Another way to say this is that $\PRfunc$ is a quotient of $\PRdesc$.

 Algorithms will be graphs that are ``between'' $\PRdesc$ and $\PRfunc$.